edinburgh-napier/set09121/lectures/lecture12.md

 - Path finding is the discovery of the route between two points in a game world.
 - Information from path finding can be fed into steering behaviours.
 - Two core techniques:
-    Waypoints: most common.
+    - Waypoints: "Where to go" -- points
-    Navigation mesh: becoming more popular (see image).
+    - Navigation mesh: "Where can we go" -- area
 - Two common algorithms:
     - Dijkstra (slow but checks everything).
-    - A* (fast).
+    - A* (variation of Dijkstra with heuristics: fast).

 ![image](assets/images/waypoint-mesh.jpg)